Responding to negative reviews is a key step towards creating a positive online reputation for your business.

 Get more positive reviews

-To minimize the impact of negative publicity, it is important to get more positive feedback coming in for your business.
+While responding to negative reviews is important, it is equally important to minimize the impact of negative publicity, it is important to get more positive feedback coming in for your business.

 The basics of responding to negative reviews